jonkpirateboy/Pass-fur-alle/README.md

 ## Glossary

 ### Terminal
-** If you don't know what a terminal is, think of it as the thing you see on the news when something has been hacked, and there's a picture of someone in a hoodie is leaning over a computer?
-Or that time you saw Wargames?
+If you don't know what a terminal is; think of it as the thing you see on the news when something has been hacked, and there's a picture of someone in a hoodie is leaning over a computer?
+Or that time you saw Wargames, The Matrix, Mr Robot or even Hackers?
+That's the terminal.
 To find *Terminal*, open *Launchpad* and the folder *Other* and there it is.
 Or open *Spotlight* and type *Terminal*.